Gabriel-AQA/Desafio---Projeto-QA---Teste-de-App---Login-e-Cadastro/ProjetoQA.md

-# Casos colocadas a Testes
+# Casos colocados a Testes

 <h3>1.
 Fazer login no app</h3>